zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

   ![](images/050/002.png)

     `Note this is NOT your email.
-This is the nane of your tenancy noted in the email you received during signup`
+This is the name of your tenancy noted in the email you received during signup`
 - Enter your username (this may be your email address) and password and click on **Sign In**.
   ![](images/050/003.png)